Sunday, January 25, 2026

 1. Heat oil in medium sized sauce pan or dutch oven and then sauté onions and ginger for 3-5 minutes.

-2. Add 1/2 cup of the roasted peanuts, sprinkle with salt and pepper and sauté for a few minutes.
+2. Add 1/2 cup of the roasted peanuts and cayenne, sprinkle with salt and pepper and sauté for a few minutes.

 3. Add water, bouillon cubes, and sweet potatoes, bring to a boil.
 Then turn down heat and simmer for 10 minutes until sweet potatoes are just softening.